 Babies may be small, but they still have to follow the rules of travel.
 The Transportation Safety Administration (TSA) outlines strict guidelines for air travel that include requirements for identification, screening and carry-on items that apply even to the tiniest of humans.
 When traveling with an infant, pay special attention to these rules to ensure a smooth trip and allow additional time at the airport to go through the check-in and security screening processes.

-The TSA requires that only passengers who are 18 and over show a valid photo identification.
+The TSA requires that only passengers who are 18 years of age and over show a valid form of ID.
 If you are traveling with an infant in the U.S., you won't be required to show any ID or child’s birth certificate to show the child’s age for that infant.
-However, if you are traveling internationally, you will need a passport for your infant; the United States requires that all minors, regardless of age, present a valid passport for international travel and global entry.
-Other forms of identification include a driver’s license or photo ID to show proof of age, this is mostly for unaccompanied minors for domestic travel
+However, if you are traveling internationally, you will need your child’s passport for your infant; the United States requires that all minors, regardless of age, present a valid passport for international travel and global entry.
+Other forms of identification include a driver’s license or photo ID to show proof of age, this is mostly for unaccompanied minors for domestic travel.

 Ticketing Requirements